ramrom/rams_dot_files/cheatsheets/lua_cheatsheet.md

         - say `a.foo = function(x,y) print(x); print(y) end` then `a:foo(3)` = `a.foo(a, 3)`
 - can use metatables to create a "class" that tables(aka "objects") are "instantiated" from
     - `setmetatable(a, {__index = b})` - here we kinda say `a` has all methods of `b`, `b` is kinda the "class"
-- can simulate class inheritence, multiple inheritence, and private methods (see docs)
+- with metatables we can simulate class inheritence, multiple inheritence, and private methods (see docs)

 ## CONCURRENCY
 - good doc of multitasking strategies in lua world - http://lua-users.org/wiki/MultiTasking